CogStack/CogStack-NiFi/docs/deploy/workflows.md

 ## Indexing annotations by Elasticsearch
 This example uses similar configuration for `PutElasticsearchHttpRecord` component as before.
 The annotations are now stored under `medical_reports_anns_medcat_medmen_cancer` index.

+## Sending automated emails
+You can automate email sending by using the PutEmail processor.
+You will need an Outlook or Gmail account to do this, of course, you can also use your own SMTP server if one is present.
+For Gmail you would need to generate an app password : for a [personal account](https://myaccount.google.com/apppasswords), for [workspace accounts](https://support.google.com/a/answer/2956491?hl=en).
+For Outlook, please see : for [organisations](https://docs.microsoft.com/en-us/exchange/clients-and-mobile-in-exchange-online/authenticated-client-smtp-submission) , for [personal account](https://support.microsoft.com/en-us/office/pop-imap-and-smtp-settings-for-outlook-com-d088b986-291d-42b8-9564-9c414e2aa040)